SaekiTominaga/htmlformcontrolelement-convert/README.md

   toUpperCase?: boolean; // Make the alphabet uppercase (Only one of `toLowerCase` and `toUpperCase` can be specified) }

-interface convertTable {
+/* Proprietary conversion table (An associative array that specifies the character string before conversion as the key and the character string after conversion as the value) */ interface convertTable {
   [key: string]: string;
 }